SEO for SaaS: Actionable Tips on How to Grow Traffic for Your SaaS Company

 More than 55% of the sites that are ranked on the top 10 spots of Google SERP are at least three years old.

-You can, however, optimize on other factors like having more high-quality backlinks to improve your authority.
+You can, however, optimize other rankings factors like having more high-quality backlinks to improve your authority.

 3. Content Optimization